TheTorGuy/Tornado/README.md

 # Tornado
-Tornado is a PHP generator for Tor onion addresses and client authorization.
+Tornado is a PHP generator and validator for Tor onion addresses with support for client authorization.